Messaging Drawer

 2. The Messaging Drawer Settings panel appears.

-3. In the Privacy setting, you must choose whether only your contacts can message you or your contacts and anyone registered in your courses.
+3. In the Privacy settings, you must choose whether only your contacts can message you, or whether your contacts and anyone registered in your courses can also message you.

 4. In the Notifications preferences setting, users can choose to have Avenue message email notifications sent to their email accounts.